 We have brought out ideas for innovative work styles since entering the business machine field in the 1950s.
 We are now broadening the scope of the value we create from regular offices to worksites in various industries and locations.
 By digitizing work in various places, we are helping customers work smarter.
 By providing new value to individuals, organizations and society, we can resolve social issues while generating new growth opportunities.

-Inkjet technology applications have expanded to encompass commercial printing, industrial printing, and healthcare.
-We are going beyond printing on paper to push ahead with inkjet printhead applications for functional printing on other media, notably for bioprinting and electronic circuit printing.
+In printing technology, the focus of Growth Strategy #1, applications have expanded to encompass commercial printing, industrial printing, and healthcare.
+We are going beyond printing on paper to push ahead with inkjet printhead applications for other media, notably for bioprinting and electronic circuit printing.

 Development process for core businesses

 The Ricoh Group has R&D sites in Japan, the United States, India and China.
 Each site explores market needs and conducts research and technology development attuned to regional characteristics while deepening cooperative connections among global sites.
 Our corporate map also includes technology centers and printing innovation centers, and we launch value creating activities involving our customers through a framework for gathering feedback on market needs ascertained directly through customer support activities to enhance future product development.

 Ricoh’s technology development process for core businesses is broken down into three stages—research and technology development, product development, and sales and support.
 We emphasize system solutions development and customized development to fuel more robust responses, from the development of key technologies based on technology strategy through efficient product development without relying on prototypes, and then to customer needs.